+- Most insurance policies have a sum insured.
 If this is less than the total cost of your contents, including your valuables, then your cover may not be enough to fully replace your items should you need to claim.

-which is the total amount payable for all your valuables (including jewellery).
+- Within your contents sum insured there is a valuables limit which is the total amount payable for all your valuables, including jewellery.
 If this is not updated you could risk being underinsured.

-If you have a valuable item or a piece of jewellery that is worth more than this single item limit you’ll need to specify it on your policy to ensure it’s covered for the full amount.
+- There is also a limit for any one valuable item.
+If you have a valuable item or a piece of jewellery that is worth more than this single item limit you’ll need to specify it on your policy to make sure it’s covered for the full amount.

 Keeping your valuables safe

-- A jewellery box on your dressing table is the first place a burglar will look so keep it hidden.
+A jewellery box on your dressing table is the first place a burglar will look, so keep it hidden.

-- Locking away your jewellery in a safe – with a suitable cash rating value – can protect your most expensive pieces.
+Locking away your jewellery in a safe – with a suitable cash rating value – can protect your most expensive pieces.

-- Make sure your house is alarmed to give yourself the best chance of holding on to family heirlooms and expensive pieces.
+Make sure your house is alarmed to give yourself the best chance of holding on to family heirlooms and expensive pieces.